chapel-lang/chapel/doc/sphinx/source/tools/chplvis/chplvis.rst

 The standard default value is `true`.
 This default value may be changed at compile time by setting the config param :const:`~VisualDebug.DefaultVisualDebugOn`.
-If this is this to `false` at compile time then :param:`~VisualDebug.VisualDebugOn` must be set to `true` on the execution command line to generate :mod:`VisualDebug` data.
+If this is set to `false` at compile time then :param:`~VisualDebug.VisualDebugOn` must be set to `true` on the execution command line to generate :mod:`VisualDebug` data.